noahjahn/docker-workshop/docs/dockerfiles.md

 });
 ```

-After that saves and the vitepress server reloads (or if the dev server isn't running you can start it now with `./bun docs:dev`), open up the docs site and try to load one of the documentation pages.
+After that saves and the Vitepress server reloads (or if the dev server isn't running you can start it now with `./bun docs:dev`), open up the docs site and try to load one of the documentation pages.
 You should see an error saying that `git` cannot be found.

 ## Dockerfile